 How is sciatica diagnosed?

 A physical exam is usually required to diagnose sciatica.
 During this examination, a healthcare provider assesses your muscle strength and reflexes.
-Those experiencing severe or chronic pain may be referred to a spine specialist, and they will conduct imaging tests such as MRIs, X-rays, or CT scans to determine the root cause of your discomfort and treat it accordingly.
+Those experiencing severe or chronic pain may be referred to a spine specialist, and they will conduct imaging tests such as MRIs, X-rays, or CT scans to determine the cause of your discomfort and treat it accordingly.

 To best assist your physician in making a proper diagnosis, it may be helpful to keep track of your symptoms, activities, and pain levels in a journal and take your notes to the appointment.